 The sun warms your skin.
 The water is glinting like sapphire diamonds.
 From each vantage point, Lake Tahoe provides a totally different perspective unlike any other alpine lake in the world.
 Along with that beauty, you MUST respect it.
 If you’re considering shoving off onto the lake, we recommend reading our beginner’s guide to the Lake Tahoe Water Trail and maybe even to take the free online paddle sports safety course.
-Once you’ve checked that out, here’s four tips to make your first outing fun AND a little bit easier.
+Once you’ve checked that out, here’s our Fundamental tips to make your first outing fun AND a little bit easier.

 Pick A Sandy Beach